peterhinch/micropython_eeprom/eeprom/i2c/I2C.md

 | 8 Vcc  | 3V3 |  3V3    |

 For multiple chips the address lines A0, A1 and A2 of each chip need to be wired to 3V3 in such a way as to give each device a unique address.
-These must start at zero and be contiguous:
+In the case where chips are to form a single array these must start at zero and be
+contiguous:

 | Chip no. | A2  | A1  | A0  |
 |:--------:|:---:|:---:|:---:|